earlyxpian/earlyxpian.github.io/eng/earlychristianwritings.md

 ## Collections of Early Christian Writings:

-To view a list of published volumes and collections which contain a significant number of early Christian writings, click [here](publishedcollections.html).
-This is not a complete list of collections of early Christian writings but focuses on some of the larger collections.
+To view a list of published volumes and collections which contain a significant number of early Christian writings, visit the [published collections](publishedcollections.html) page.

 To see more detailed lists, sorted by early Christian writing or writer, see the list below.
 The list below is intended to be a fairly complete list of translations of each of these early Christian writings or writers.

 ## Individual Early Christian Writings or Writers: